Mike Schmuhl

-Michael Schmuhl is an American political figure serving as the chair of the Indiana Democratic Party.
+Michael Schmuhl (born 1983) is an American political figure formerly serving as the chair of the Indiana Democratic Party.
 Schmuhl previously managed the Pete Buttigieg 2020 presidential campaign.
 Schmuhl worked for more than a year as Buttigieg's chief of staff during Buttigieg's South Bend, Indiana mayoralty.
-Schmuhl has also been involved in the business sector.

 Early life and education

 Schmuhl was born and raised in South Bend, Indiana.
 His father is Robert Schmuhl, an emeritus professor of American Studies at the University of Notre Dame.
 Schmuhl went to high school at St. Joseph High School, where he befriended a young Pete Buttigieg.
 Their fathers were also friends, both working as professors at Notre Dame.

 He graduated from University of Notre Dame in 2005 with a bachelor's degree in history.
 His uncle William Schmuhl, has also taught at the university.
 He later received a master's degree in international affairs from the Paris Institute of Political Studies.